The Places You Have Come to Fear the Most

-The Places You Have Come to Fear the Most is the second studio album recorded by the American emo band Dashboard Confessional, released on March 20, 2001, through Vagrant Records.
+The Places You Have Come to Fear the Most is the second studio album and major label debut by American rock band Dashboard Confessional, released on March 20, 2001, through Vagrant Records.

-Background
+Background and production

 Dashboard Confessional started as an acoustic side project for vocalist/guitarist Chris Carrabba while he was fronting Further Seems Forever.
 The project's first album The Swiss Army Romance was released in early 2000 through local independent label Fiddler Records.
 Using his connections within the punk scene, Carrabba was able to perform on a few tours.
 Though the audience wasn't used to acoustic instrumentation, Carrabba won the crowds over.
 Eventually demand for the album was exceeding the label's supply, which resulted in owner Amy Fleisher licensing the record to Drive-Thru Records.
 In October, Carrabba announced his departure from Further Seems Forever.

 The following month, Drive-Thru's version of the album was released.
 In the same month, Fleisher began working for independent label Vagrant Records.
 She pressed her boss Rich Egan to listen to The Swiss Army Romance, and when he did, exclaimed it was the "most refreshing indie rock I'd heard in forever".
 Carrabba thought Drive-Thru wouldn't be a good fit for the project, and told them that.
 The project signed to Vagrant instead, which caused Drive-Thru to threaten litigation.
 In response, Carrabba stated he wasn't signed to Drive-Thru, and simply had an oral agreement with them.

 In November and December, Carrabba supported New Found Glory on their headlining tour.
 Soon afterwards, Drive-Thru ceased supplying the release to distributors, which in turn made it unavailable in brick and mortar stores.
 When Carrabba became aware of this, he decided to start working on a new album.
 He flew to Florida, met his brother at the airport with his guitar, and went to James Paul Wisner's apartment.
 With Carrabba spending the opening three weeks of 2001 crafting songs for the next album, the project evolved into a band consisting of: Carrabba, bassist Dan Bonebrake (Carabba's bandmate in the Vacant Andy's), and drummer Mike Marsh, formerly of The Agency.

-Production

 Between the end of January and early March, the group went on tour with Face to Face, H2O, and Snapcase.
 In between dates on the tour, they recorded their second album.
 Recording occurred in February over two and a half weeks with producer James Paul Wisner.
 By this point, the group had only practiced together three times.
 "Screaming Infidelities" and "Again I Go Unnoticed" were re-recorded from their original appearance on the band's first album The Swiss Army Romance.
 Jolie Lindholm of The Rocking Horse Winner lent her vocals to some of the songs on the album.